nextleap-project/countermitm/source/new.rst

   conclusive detection of malfeasance**.
 The introduction of the verified group protocol would thus contribute to securing the e-mail encryption eco-system, rather than just securing the group at hand.

-- **send all protocol messages through trusted channel**: messages from step 2 on could be transferred via Bluetooth or WLAN to fully perform the invite/join protocol in a trusted channel.
-  The provider would not gain knowledge about verifications.
+- **Sending all messages through trusted channel**: instead of being relayed through the provider, all messages from step 2 onwards could be transferred via Bluetooth or WLAN.
+This way, the full invite/join protocol would be completed on a trusted channel.
+Besides increasing the security of the joining, an additional advantage is that the provider would not gain knowledge about verifications.

-- **non-messenger e-mail apps**: instead of groups, traditional e-mail apps could possibly offer the techniques described here for "secure threads".
+- **Non-messenger e-mail apps**: instead of groups, traditional e-mail apps could possibly offer the techniques described here for "secure threads".

 Open Questions about reusing verifications for new groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Given a verified group that grew as described in the previous section:
+Given a verified group that grows as described in the previous section:
 What if one of the members wants to start a new group with a subset
 of the members?
 How safe is it in practise to allow directly creating
 the group if the creator has not verified all keys himself?

 Of course, a safe answer would be to always require a